2021-03-01

 print "Iteration $i: sum = ${one + two}"

-Finally, its necessary to mention that the earlier Cast
+Finally, its necessary to mention that the earlier Cast example printed nested

-instances in haskell printed tuples as (1, 2, 3)
+pairs as 1, 2, 3 where as the Show instances in haskell printed tuples as (1, 2, 3).

 If we wanted to surround our nested pairs with parenthesis we have to work a bit

-harder by having a helper trait so we can specialize the impl for pairs:
+harder by specializing the impl for pairs:

-Cast (Pair a b) String via
+impl cast_pair_string: Cast (Pair a b) String with

-cast pair = "(${to_string_helper pair})"
+cast pair = "(${to_string_no_parens pair})"

 And these two functions will cover all possible lengths of nested pairs.